Skip to Content

 When considering the Epson Auto Iris normal vs high-speed setting, your decision may come down to how you are using your projector and how you want your images to appear.

-High speed may be best for movies, where you will experience sudden shifts in brightness, while normal is sufficient for a slide show or more stagnant presentation.
+High speed may be best for movies, where you will experience sudden shifts in brightness, while normal is sufficient for a slide show or a more stagnant presentation.

 Because both are options within the settings menu, it is simple to toggle between both choices and determine the one that gives you the highest quality viewing experience.